What is aspect-oriented programming?

 }

-Benefits of Aspect-Oriented Programming
+Benefits of aspect-oriented programming

 Benefit 1.
 Boosting development efficiency

 Utilizing aspects in development significantly frees up time for more meaningful tasks.
 By employing Metalama, you can shift 10-50% of implementation workloads (depending on the project type) from your team to the compiler.
 This is possible because patterns typically rely on implementation guidelines, often involving algorithmic processes that machines excel at handling.
-Telemetry data show that, depending on the type of project, companies typically save between 10% and 50% of source lines of code using Metalama.
+Telemetry data shows that, depending on the type of project, companies typically save between 10% and 50% of source lines of code using Metalama.
 For instance, Clever Age, an IT consulting company, achieved a 24% code reduction when building an app for the French space agency.

 With Metalama, you create an aspect once and save time while reducing source code each time the aspect is applied.
 Consequently, your codebase could shrink by 10-50% while maintaining the same functionality and enhanced reliability.